 Detailed product description

-Relevant suggestions and reviews are displayed in the same page
+Relevant suggestions and reviews are displayed on the same page

 Straightforward checkout process

 Clean shopping bag and checkout page.
-Every information is summarised and separated so it doesn't confuse new users.
+Every piece of information is summarised and separated so it doesn't confuse new users.

 Challenges and lessons